 Bike around the Chain of Lakes

-With 13 lakes and 24 kilometers of biking trails, I think it’s fair to say that Minneapolis deserved its other nickname, the city of lakes.
-In the summer, they become an outdoors person’s playground.
-You can rent a bike and cycle around the park or for the more adventurous ones, try a new water sport such as paddle boarding or kayaking.
-We paddle boarded on Lake Minnetonka and enjoyed every minute of it!
-I expected to fall within 5 minutes of standing on the board but it’s actually easier than it looks and I’m glad to report that I didn’t get a toe wet.
+With 13 lakes and 24 kilometers of biking trails, I think it’s fair to say that Minneapolis deserves its other nickname, the city of lakes.
+In the summer, they become a huge playground for fun outdoor adventures.
+You can rent a bike and cycle around the park, or for the more adventurous of you, try a new water sport such as paddleboarding or kayaking.
+We paddle boarded on Lake Minnetonka and I enjoyed every minute of it!
+It was my first time, so I expected to fall within 5 minutes of standing on the board, but it’s surprisingly easier than it looks, and I’m glad to report that I didn’t get a toe wet.

 Visit the Minneapolis Institute of Art